Joel McHale Strips Down To Promote ‘Tiger King’ Bonus Episode

 “I talk to a lot of people involved in the project to see what’s happened in their lives since the release of the series,” McHale says in the teaser for the update show.
 “It’s eye-opening and, hopefully, funny.”

 In the promo, McHale is dressed like Tiger King’s main protagonist, Joseph Allen Maldonado-Passage, who seemingly won’t be part of the special.
-McHale is shirtless and wears a cowboy hat, earrings, and a leopard print scarf around his neck as he announces his hosting role.
+McHale is shirtless while wearing a cowboy hat and a leopard print scarf as he announces his hosting role.
 The former Community star also has the word “Netflix” inked down low on his belly.

 In comments to the promo posted on Twitter, viewers zeroed in on McHale’s surprising bare-skin look.